Is this cleanse plan extreme?

 What happens if there’s a day where I can’t cook, or I’m going out with friends?

-That’s no problem – just take the concepts of healthy eating I give you in the plan to try to make fairly healthy choices, and then pick back up the next day or the next meal.
-You’ll just have a bit of extra food if you followed the grocery list from the start.
-But that means you can make the meal you missed as an extra meal after the plan!
+That’s no problem – just swap meals around in your planner and update your grocery list.
+Take the concepts of healthy eating I give you in the plan to try to make fairly healthy choices, and then pick back up the next day or the next meal.
+If you didn’t know in advance, and have already gone grocery shopping for the week, you can make the meal you missed as an extra meal another time.

 Do I have to follow the plan exactly as laid out?